HaoWuLab-Bioinformatics/Enhancer-MDLF/README.md

 scikit-learn
 numpy
 See requirements.txt for all detailed libraries
-Users can install all dependencies of the project by running the script
+Users can install all dependencies of the project by running the script:
 `pip install -r requirements.txt`
 ## Usage
 ### Step 0.
 Prepare dataset